Best Home Security Systems for Your Protection

 - Flexibility to move camera locations

-- Better for rental properties as they can be removed
+- Better for rental properties as you can remove them

 - Ideal for large homes or businesses

-- Require cable connecting cameras to recording device
+- Require cable connecting cameras to a recording device

 - Directly wired into the building’s landline

-- Wired pre-programmed security systems offer longer recording times and more cameras
+- Wired pre-programmed security systems offer longer recording times for footage and more cameras

-A higher resolution camera will result in increased image quality.
+A higher resolution camera increases video image quality.
 Surveillance camera resolution is measured in TVL (Television Lines).